mzur/kirby-uniform/README.md

 <form action="<?php echo $page->url()?>" method="post"></form>
 ```

-The plugin then requires the presence of a `_potty` field acting as a honey pot and a `_submit` button.
-Note the `_` at the beginning of the field `name` attributes, marking them as special fields that shouldn't be altered.
+The plugin then by default requires the presence of a `website` field acting as a honey pot and a `_submit` button.
+Note the `_` at the beginning of the field `name` attribute, marking it as special field that shouldn't be altered.

 Here is an example with an additional `_from` field required by the `email` action: